HEALING CAN BE THE DIFFERENCE BETWEEN

 Years after the physical and sexual abuse ended, my life was like Mary's.
 I had the house, car, wonderful husband, and great kids.
 I pushed my past abuse so deep inside my soul, it was as if it never happen.
 It's called denial!

-Remember the non-verbal voice I mentioned on the HOME page?
-The voice only you can hear.
+Remember the internal voice I mentioned on the HOME page?
 Using drugs and the 'silent voice' is now out to destroy you.
 I know because my 'silent voice' almost destroyed me and millions of others just like me.
 I'll compare using drugs to getting in the ring to fight the boxer, Mike Tyson.
 Unless you have the help and support of a whole lot of other people in the ring with you, I wouldn't recommend it.
 It's almost impossible to recover from drug addiction by yourself.
 I know because I almost died trying!

 I'm going to cut to the chase.